AdaCore/gnatstudio/docs/users_guide/main_window.rst

 drag the window to another place on the desktop (see the description of the :ref:`Multiple_Document_Interface`)

 Select multiple windows by clicking while pressing the control or shift keys.
-The Window view provides a contextual menu to easily close all selected windows at once, which is a fast way to clean up your desktop after you have finished working on a task.
+You can then click in on the first button in the local toolbar to close all selected windows at once, which is a fast way to clean up your desktop after you have finished working on a task.

 .. index:: windows, outline